lilitjeanne-git/client-onboarding-success-system/project-charter-template.md

 -->

-[CLIENT NAME] has initiated a Crypto-Agility Pilot Project in collaboration with CryptoNext Security (CNS) to experiment with post-quantum cryptography (PQC) management within its strategic products and services roadmap.
+[CLIENT NAME] has initiated a Crypto-Agility Pilot Project in collaboration with X Company to experiment with post-quantum cryptography (PQC) management within its strategic products and services roadmap.

 The project responds to the growing threat of quantum computing, which is